 In this fast-paced world, a lot of people simply do not have the luxury of time and money for a conventional four-to-six-year college degree.
 The good news is, there are college degrees that can now be completed for much less amount of time.
 Indeed, bypassing the long college journey has its perks, considering the fact that there are less-than-four-year college degrees that lead to fulfilling careers.

 Here are 7 college degrees you can earn for less than three years—and expect to land on well-paying job upon completion:

 Associate’s Degree in Information Technology – Computer Support

 As businesses rely heavily on computers and technology now more than ever before, Information Tech experts are high in demand.
 With an Associate’s Degree in IT – Computer Support, graduates are expected to be highly proficient, and eventually acquire specific Certifications, in computer operating systems, computer hardware, network technologies, databases, mobile computing, and help desk.
-New graduates of this Associate Degree are potentially fit in Computer Technician, Help Desk Support, Computer Applications Specialist, Computer Support Specialist, or Software Trainer jobs with an average starting salary of $32,864 and median pay of $42,735 per year.
+New graduates of this Associate Degree are potentially fit in Computer Technician, Help Desk Support, Computer Applications Specialist, Computer Support Specialist, or Software Trainer jobs with an average starting salary of $30,000 and up to $62,000 per year.
 Usually, they move on to a related yet different and higher position in 20 years.

 Associate’s Degree in Nursing